-Governor since 2021 Age: 68
+Governor since 2021 Age: 70

-Dr. Conrad is CEO and Founder of Lever for Change, and is Senior Advisor for Collaborative Philanthropy and Fellows at the John D. and Catherine T. MacArthur Foundation.
-She is also Professor Emerita of Pomona College.
-She serves on the boards of The Hypothesis Fund LLC, IES Abroad, Future Leaders Foundation, Bryn Mawr College, National Academy of Social Insurance and Poetry Foundation, and is a Trustee Emerita of Muhlenberg College.
+Dr. Conrad has served as President of the TIAA Board of Governors since 2023.
+She is CEO and Founder of Lever for Change, and is Senior Advisor for Collaborative Philanthropy and Fellows at the John D. and Catherine T. MacArthur Foundation.
+Dr. Conrad is also Professor Emerita of Pomona College.
+She serves on the boards of The Hypothesis Fund LLC, the African Center for Economic Transformation, IES Abroad, Future Leaders Foundation, National Academy of Social Insurance, Poetry Foundation and Giving Tuesday, and is a Trustee Emerita of Muhlenberg College and Bryn Mawr Co and Giving Tuesday, and is a Trustee Emerita of Muhlenberg College and Bryn Mawr College.
 Ms. Conrad earned a B.A. from Wellesley College and an M.A. and Ph.D. from Stanford University.

-Ronald Daniels

-President, Johns Hopkins University
+Ronald Daniels President, Johns Hopkins University

-Mr. Daniels has served as the President of Johns Hopkins University since 2009.
-He is the director of BridgeBio Pharma, Inc. and is a member of the boards of Greater Baltimore Committee, Johns Hopkins Applied Physics Lab, Central European University, American Association of Universities and Israel Democracy Institute.
-Mr. Daniels earned a B.A. and J.D. from the University of Toronto, and an L.L.M. from Yale University.
+President Daniels has served as the President of Johns Hopkins University since 2009.
+He is the director of BridgeBio Pharma, Inc. and is a member of the boards of Johns Hopkins Medicine, Johns Hopkins Applied Physics Lab, and the Association of American Universities.
+President Daniels earned a B.A. and J.D. from the University of Toronto, and an L.L.M. from Yale University.